 Before we look into the reporting requirements for companies, let’s also mention freelancers who work as sole traders.

-If you are freelancing as a sole trader or as a member of a partnership, you do not need to prepare and submit any accounts.
+If you are freelancing as a sole trader or as a member of a partnership, you do not need to submit statutory accounts to Companies House.

-As the individual and the business are treated as one legal entity, the only requirement is to submit your total income, expenses and profit to HMRC on your self-assessment tax return.
+As the individual and the business are treated as one legal entity, the main requirement is to report your income, expenses and profit to HMRC via your self assessment tax return.

 Some accountants will offer you an accounts preparation service, but for most one-man-band businesses, this is an additional cost that doesn’t tend to add too much value.